 When having a pretty large website you like to convert to a static website it can take quite a while for Simply Static to process all pages and generate the physical files.

 Before you had to do that every time you wanted to update content on your website, here is where builds come into play.

 You can create new builds pretty easily.
 Navigate to Simply Static Builds and create a new one.

 You can define a name, a short description, and an export directory (by default it uses the one you have defined in Simply Static -> Settings) and you can provide some additional URLs you want to add.

-Ones that done head over t Posts or Pages in your WordPress admin area.
+Once that’s done head over to Posts or Pages in your WordPress admin area.

 You will notice that there is a new row called “Builds”.
 Here you can see the assigned build for each of your posts or pages.
 Once you click on quick edit you can select each of your created builds:

 This works with all registered custom post types as well.
 The post type only needs to be editable via the WordPress admin area and has to be set to “public” within the registration.